Top 10 Easy to Grow Flowering Ornamental Houseplants

 Flowering houseplants not only improve the decor of a room they help to give a sense of well-being and happiness.

-Houseplants improve the quality of air inside your house.
-During photosynthesis, plants take in carbon dioxide and give out oxygen that we breathe.
-They also purify the surrounding air by absorbing harmful toxins.
+Houseplants improve the quality of air inside your home.
+During photosynthesis, plants take in carbon dioxide and give out oxygen that we breathe thereby rejuvenating the surrounding air that we breathe.

 The Christmas Cactus can grow well in bright light and has to be watered at regular intervals, just enough to keep the soil moist.
 If the Christmas Cactus is not watered regularly the plant will wilt, and the flowers will drop off and if it is watered more than required spots will occur on the leaves due to white rot.